Low Purine Foods List

 What are the benefits of these low-purine foods

 Most foods recommended for low-purine diets, like fruits, nuts, seeds, protein, and vegetables, are packed with nutrients.
 As a result, if you eat these low-purine foods, you improve your health and prevent nutritional deficiency symptoms like constipation, fatigue, and hair loss.

 Several types of kidney stones are caused by massive amounts of uric acid in the body.
 Eating foods with high purine levels will make your urine very acidic because your body needs to excrete all the uric acid produced.

 This makes it easy for kidney stones to develop, which are characterized by symptoms like blood in urine, fever, nausea, and vomiting.

 As we’ve mentioned several times, low-purine foods help limit gout flare-ups.
 Gout is a type of arthritis whose symptoms include discomfort, inflammation, and redness in the joints.
 Luckily, you can reduce gout flare-ups by eating the foods listed above and avoiding high-purine foods.

 In conclusion, most people are able to balance the amount of uric acid in their bodies naturally.
-It’s when there is no balance, such as when people have gout or kidney stones, that uric acid becomes an issue hence the need to consume low-purine foods.
+When there is no balance, such as when people have gout or kidney stones, uric acid becomes an issue, hence the need to consume low-purine foods.